zhangyonglele/management/README.md

 - As a User or DBA

-You can download the release version on our github to easily deploy the serer app.
+You can download the release version on our github to easily deploy the server app.
 Click download to jump to our page.

 [download](https://github.com/zhangyonglele/management/releases)